abufarhad/Inventory_Project/README.md

-# It is a Project for online Shoping, kinda Inventory Project
+# It is a Project for Management System of a ShoppingMall, kinda Inventory Project

-This Website helps for shoping easily
+This Website helps for shopping easily
---------------- features -----------
+--------------- features -------------

+                -Working-